 This topic is about William (Bill) Scruton from Gorton in Manchester.
 Otherwise known as “Bouncing Billy Barker” and occasionally as “Springheel Jack”.

-This page is to compliment the information page here: www.Billy Barker.co.uk
+This page is to complement the information page here: www.Billy Barker.co.uk

 I have secured some space on this blog in order that people can submit their comments and memories.
 Since the Billy Barker Information Page went up a couple of years ago, I have received quite a few e-mails from people who remembered him.
 I have received other emails and photos by e-mail from many people related to Billy; many of whom were researching their family tree and just found out they were related to him by chance.